Andrew Jackson Downing: Architectural influence

-Downing believed that architecture and the fine arts could affect the morals of the owners, and that improvement of the external appearance of a home would help "better" all those who had contact with the home.
-The general good of America was benefited by good taste and beautiful architecture, he wrote.
-Downing saw that the family home was becoming the place for moral education and the focus of middle class America's search for the meaning of life.

 Downing developed his view that country residences should fit into the surrounding landscape and blend with its natural habitat.
 He also believed that architecture should be functional and that designs for residences should be both beautiful and functional.
 In the beginning of his Architecture of Country Houses is a lengthy essay on the real meaning of architecture.
 He wrote that even the simplest form of architecture should be an expression of beauty, but the design should never neglect the useful for the beautiful.
 He went on to say that "(in) perfect architecture no principle of utility will be sacrificed to beauty, only elevated and ennobled by it."
 He considered landscape gardening and architecture to be an art.

-In Cottage Residences he published the designs for 28 houses; in addition to the house plans, the designs included the plans for laying out the gardens, orchards, grounds and even included various plants to be used.
-In his Architecture of Country Houses, he included designs for cottages, farmhouses and villas and commented on interiors, furniture and even the best methods of warming and ventilating them.
-Some of his designs were very simple and affordable so that all classes of society could enjoy life outside the city.
-In his publication, he criticized the builders who borrowed architectural elements to imitate villa style in a cottage as having a poor taste.
+In Cottage Residences he published the designs for 28 houses; in addition to the house plans, the designs included the plans for the gardens, orchards, and grounds including plants to be used.
+In his Architecture of Country Houses, he included designs for cottages, farmhouses, and villas and commented on interiors, furniture and the best methods of warming and ventilating them.
+Some of his designs were simple and affordable so that all classes of society could enjoy life outside the city.
+In his publication, he criticized the builders who borrowed architectural elements to imitate villa style in a cottage as having poor taste.
 Examples of such were temple cottage where a portico with large wooden columns were added to a small cottage, cocked-hat cottage where many gables were added to fill the cottage roof, and improper use of ornamental parts such as using "gingerbread" look sawn-out thin board instead of a properly carved-out vergeboard.
-His own residence, Highland Gardens, in Newburgh, New York, was quite large with meticulous grounds and many greenhouses with plants and trees from around the world brought to him by his whaling father-in-law.

-Through the publication of his designs, he is credited with the popularization of the front porch.
-He saw the porch as the link from the house to nature.
-Building porches had just become easier due to the advance in building methods, and these two factors together resulted in the frequency of front porches being built on residences at that time.
-At the same time, many people were moving from the city to the surrounding countryside because of the advent of railroad and steamship transportation.
-Downing believed interacting with nature had a healing effect on mankind and wanted all people to be able to experience nature.